Benjamin-Italiaander/peronal-links/README.md

 # My personal link page
- here a keep track of intesting sites and stuff
+ here a keep track of intesting sites and stuff.

  This page is generated with the gen_index.sh command After making changes at the wiki you need to run the gen_index.sh to update this page